szabgab/rust.code-maven.com/pages/rust-vs-other-languages-on-github.md

 * Python: [PyDigger](https://pydigger.com/stats) indicates that roughtly 63.13% of the packages indicate that they have GitHub repository.
 [PyPi](https://pypi.org/) reports a total of 522,170.
 That would mean about 330,000 Python projects on GitHub while 428,000 are tagged as Python.

 * Rust: [Rust digger](https://rust-digger.code-maven.com/) indicates there are a total of 132,501 crates.
 Out that 100,013 (75.48%) indicate their repository on GitHub.
-However only 54,558 actually have been tagged as Rust.
+However, on GitHub only 54,558 actually have been tagged as Rust.

 * C++: [vcpkg](https://vcpkg.io/en/packages.html) the largers registtry of C++ libraries has only 2,396 libraries while there are 67,312 tagged as C++ on GitHub.